 - Dog bite expert opinion about California leash laws

-- Assumption of risk in dog bite lawsuits
+- An assumption of risk in dog bite lawsuits

 - $1.1 million in record settlement in serious bull mastiff dog bite attack in Illinois

-- Appellate court in Washington state upholds liability in $2.2 million dog bite case against animal control
+- An appellate court in Washington state upholds liability in $2.2 million dog bite case against animal control

 - Few defenses available to counter dog bite statute in Iowa

-- $36 million award for punitive damages in Georgia
+- $36 million awards for punitive damages in Georgia

 - Dog whisperer sued for negligence in dog bite attack in California